profgaelle/profgaelle-website2020/content/people/people.md

 weight = 10  # Order that this section will appear.

+title = "BI lab team members"
-title = "Prof Gaëlle's research lab" subtitle = "Meet the team working in Prof Gaelle's lab.
-The lab includes PhD students, a research associate and a postdoctoral fellow currently working on the TORR project and with other research groups within the university, and beyond."
+subtitle = "Meet the team working in the Behavioural Insights lab.
+The lab includes PhD students, a research associate and a postdoctoral fellow currently working on the TORR project and collaborators from other research groups within the university, and beyond."

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups = ["Principal Investigator",
-                 "Researchers",
+                 "Postdoctoral Research Fellow",
+                 "Research Associate",
-                 "PhD Students",
+                 "PhD Student",
-                 "Administration",
+                 "Collaborator",
                  "Visitors",
                  "Alumni"]
 [design]